donejs/bitballs/README.md

 Download and use the graphical installer available on [postgresql.org](http://www.postgresql.org/download/windows/).
 Make sure you host it listen to port `5432`.

+Open `pg_hba.conf`, which should be in _C:\Program Files\PostgreSQL\9.5\data_, and change from `md5` authentication to `trust`.
+For example, change:

+> #host    replication     postgres        ::1/128                 md5

+to:

+> #host    replication     postgres        ::1/128                 trust

+`trust` should not be used in a production environment.
+We are only using it here as a substitute for the `peer` mode available in UNIX environments.

-Then using `pgAdmin III` graphical database manager, which should have been installed with `postgres`, create a `bitballs` database.
+Finally, using `pgAdmin III` graphical database manager, which should have been installed with `postgres`, create a `bitballs` database.

-*Coming Soon*

 ### Download Source